vincent-ferotin/vagrant-sphinx/README.md

 *   *NFS* >= 3 && < 4, by the [Linux] kernel.

+## Project structure

+Present project's tree structure is compound of material for both [Vagrant] and [Sphinx].

+*Vagrant*'s dedicated material comprises:

+*   *Vagrantfile*, describing *Vagrant* machine,
+*   *vagrant/* directory, which includes provisionning *Bash* shell scripts.

+*Sphinx*' dedicated material comprises:

+*   *Makefile*, for generating documentation outputs,
+*   *src/* directory, with *Sphinx*' [reStructuredText] files and configuration,
+*   *doctrees/*, for internal use of *Sphinx*,
+*   *html/* and *latex/* directories, for outputs respectively in HTML and [LaTeX]/*PDF*.

+This structure allows storing both documentation's sources and outputs in selected formats in the very same versionable tree, such that non-technical users could have access to its content without having to use underlying tools used to generage them (*git*, *Sphinx*, etc.).

 ## Additional required configurations

 NB: Following configuration should work for tested hosts (see above).